julianjohannesen/js-concurrency-notes/f002-promises.md

 # Promises

+## What Are Promises?

 MDN describes a promise as the eventual completion or failure of an asynchronous operation and its resulting value.
 Promises allow us to treat asynchronous values the same we treat synchronous ones, but instead of using a value itself, we use a promise that that value will eventually by resolved.
 So, for example, Promises allow us to associate handlers with an asynchronous operation and its eventual value.

 If we didn't have Promises, we'd have to use a series of callback functions to manage asynchronous operations, leading to something known as callback hell.

-Execute Program illustrates callback hell with a series of nested setTimeout() calls, each callback calling another callback.
+[Execute Program](https://www.executeprogram.com/) illustrates callback hell with a series of nested setTimeout() calls, each callback calling another callback.
 These sequential setTimeouts() become difficult to read and debug as we add more steps.

+## Building a Synchronous Promise API

-Execute Program bootstraps us to Promises by walking us through an exercise in which we can imagine a function that automatically waits for the previous timer to finish, before calling a subsequent timer.
+Execute Program [bootstraps us to Promises](https://www.executeprogram.com/courses/javascript-concurrency/lessons/promise-then) by walking us through an exercise in which we can imagine a function that automatically waits for the previous timer to finish, before calling a subsequent timer.

 ```js
 // this is pseudo code